MhdAsfan/Writeups/burp-suite-guide.md

 Burp Suite is a **comprehensive web application security testing platform** created by PortSwigger that has become the industry standard since its creation in 2003[1][2].
 Think of it as your personal security lab where you can safely examine how websites work, find vulnerabilities, and understand the hidden conversations between your browser and web servers.

-At its core, Burp Suite functions as an **HTTP interception proxy**—it sits between your browser and the website you're testing, letting you see, capture, and modify all the traffic flowing back and forth[3][4].
+At its core, Burp Suite functions as an **HTTP interception proxy**—it sits between your browser and the website you're testing, letting you see, capture, and modify all the traffic flowing back and forth.
 This gives you unprecedented visibility into web application behavior and potential security flaws.

 ### Two Versions Available

-**Community Edition (Free)**[2][5]
+**Community Edition (Free)**
 - Perfect for beginners and learning
 - Includes all core tools for manual testing
 - Used by a majority of security professionals as their starting point